General Regulations for First Degrees

 20.1 In each degree with Honours there shall be three grades of Honours denominated respectively the First, Second, and Third Class.
 The names of the candidates in the Second Class shall be arranged in two divisions.
 The names of the candidates in the First and Third Classes and in each division of the Second Class shall be arranged in alphabetical order.
 If the Honours programme contains one or more modern languages other than English the examiners may indicate that a candidate has attained distinction in the spoken language or languages.

-20.2 In order to qualify with the award of a Degree with Honours, candidates must achieve by award, recognition or exemption, not fewer than 90 credit points at Level 4.
+20.2 In order to qualify with the award of a Degree with Honours, candidates must achieve by award, recognition or exemption, not fewer than 180 credit points at Level 3 or above with a minimum of 90 of these being at Level 4.

 20.3 Notwithstanding the provisions of General Regulation 21a, in order to qualify with the award of a Degree with Honours, candidates may not normally repeat a period of study within any year contributing to the Honours classification.
 Candidates who have experienced significant medical or personal difficulties during a period of the Honours programme must seek approval from the Senatus Academicus to discount the affected period of study from their record prior to a repeat attempt.
 Where approval is given to discount a period of study, any marks or credits achieved during this period can no longer count towards a graduating curriculum.